 NIDA, National Institute on Drug Abuse

-SAMHSA, Substance Abuse and Mental Health Services Administration
+SAMHSA, Substance Use Disorder and Mental Health Services Administration

 Considering how many people use heroin, there is an overwhelming need for treatment and support services.
 The following are several resources that can help individuals struggling with heroin and those individuals helping a friend or a loved one overcome heroin addiction.

 The National Institute on Drug Abuse is a federal agency that supports research and provides information for individuals and families struggling with different types of drug abuse and addiction.

 SAMHSA can help individuals find the treatment and support they need.
 Services are free of charge, and they’re open 365 days a year, 24/7.
 Their national helpline provides assistance for opioid treatment, suicide prevention, and mental health assistance.

 - pubmed.ncbi.nlm.nih.gov – Cohort trends in age of initiation to heroin use

 - ncbi.nlm.nih.gov – Characteristics and consequences of heroin use among older adults in the United States: a review of the literature, treatment implications, and recommendations for further research

 - washingtonpost.com – The other big drug problem: Older people taking too many pills